Descanonge/fronts-toolbox/docs/dev-guide.rst

 .. note::

-    Not all mappers need to contain an implementation for every possible type.
-    The mapper will give appropriate an message error if an input type is unsupported, or if the needed library is not installed.
+    Not all dispatchers need to contain an implementation for every possible type.
+The dispatcher will give appropriate an message error if an input type is unsupported, or if the needed library is not installed.

 Documentation
 -------------